-- overseeing the effective application of health and safety regulations and risk assessment to ensure a safe environment for park employees and the public
+- oversee the effective application of health and safety regulations and risk assessment to ensure a safe environment for park employees and the public

 - set budgetary and cost control strategies

-- project managing general park developments, including ride design
+- project manage general park developments, including ride design

-- liaising with contractors, e.g. for the installation and integration of facilities
+- liaise with contractors, e.g. for the installation and integration of facilities

 - deal with human resources and personnel

-- understanding local community issues and building relationships with local government and external partners
+- understand local community issues and build relationships with local government and external partners

-- maintaining a critical oversight of marketing functions
+- maintain a critical oversight of marketing functions

 - monitor competition.

 - Few graduates start in management roles, with most entering at a lower level.
 As an operations manager, you can expect to achieve a starting salary of around £17,000 to £22,000.

 - With experience, and once in a general management role, salaries are in the region of £22,000 to £40,000.
 This is dependent on the size of the park and location.

 Small, family-owned theme parks may offer lower salaries than larger, corporately-owned parks.
 Larger parks may offer additional benefits, such as health insurance, a pension scheme and discounted/free passes to parks.

 Income figures are intended as a guide only.

 Your hours of work will regularly include unsocial hours.
 During opening times, working hours are usually flexible and will include evenings, weekends and bank holidays.

 What to expect

-- Managers are accountable for financial performance and the safety of employees and the public.
-They are tasked with maximising profit with no compromises in safety.
+- You'll be accountable for financial performance and the safety of employees and the public, tasked with maximising profit without compromising safety.